 Full course description

-This course is designed for secondary agricultural education students in grades 9–12 who work in school or community gardens or farms and is a paired session to the "Food Safety and Curriculum Development in School Gardens and Communities: Teacher Edition."
+This course is designed for secondary agricultural education students in grades 9–12 who work in school or community gardens or farms.
+It is a paired session to the "Food Safety and Curriculum Development in School Gardens and Communities: Teacher Edition."

 By the end of this course, learners should be able to: